 I have a lot of hope that most of these issues will be fixed in due time.
 Bannerlord is not a cheap game though and for now, these issues persist.

-I was so in awe by the scale of the sieges to notice the bad path-finding while I stood under a hail of arrows while my footman pushed the battering ram to the gate.
+I was so in awe by the scale of the sieges to notice the bad path-finding as I stood under a hail of arrows while my footman pushed the battering ram to the gate.
 The existence of the diplomacy system did not occur to me at all when I joined my king’s army and he gave me a choice of what platoons to command in a giant battle.
-I simply led a group of archers as the king commanded me on what to do and I was happy as can be.
+I simply led a group of archers as the king commanded me and I was happy as can be.

 Additionally, Bannerlord also features multiplayer and it works great.
 Notably, the captain mode which puts six players on two teams in command of a specific platoon of soldiers.
 It’s super cool.